Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Prioritize by:

-Volume (more leads = more partnership revenue potential)
+Volume (more leads means more partnership revenue potential)

-Complementary fit (close to your services = easier to manage quality)
+Complementary fit (closer to your services makes quality easier to manage)

-Andre prioritized Type 1 (social media) for the first partnership: highest volume, complementary to his strategy work, and easiest to quality-control.
+Andre prioritized Type 1 (social media) for the first partnership: it had the highest volume, complemented his strategy work, and was the easiest to quality-control.

 Step 2: Create Ideal Partner Profile (Week 2, 2 hours)